postfixadmin/postfixadmin/VIRTUAL_VACATION/PHP_README.md

 - `mbstring`
 - `mailparse`
 - `openssl` only when SMTP TLS/SSL is enabled
+- `proc_open` only when the optional `sendmail` transport is selected
 - An existing PostfixAdmin installation and database
-- An SMTP service, normally Postfix on `localhost:25`
+- An SMTP service, normally Postfix on `localhost:25`, or an absolute `sendmail`-compatible executable path

 `mailparse` is a PECL extension and is not bundled with PHP.
 It requires `mbstring` to be loaded first.
 Typical package names include: